ifandelse/machina.js/README.md

 The `verifyState` and `applicationOffline` methods are custom to this instance of the FSM, and are not, of course, part of machina by default.

 You can see in the above example that anytime the FSM handles an event, it first checks to see if the state needs to be transitioned between offline and online (via the `verifyState` call).
-You'll also notice that each state handler takes a `state` argument as the first argument.
-This is the `stateBag` member of the FSM - it's used to store information to which any handler might need access.
 States can also have an `_onEnter` method - which is fired immediately after the FSM transitions into that state.

 Now that we've seen a quick example, let's do a whirlwind API tour.